 Here are a few of the smart tech products available for seniors with varying levels of assistance needs and tech savvy.

 Mobile devices, including smartphone and tablets, continue on a path to overtake desktop PCs as the primary way people access the Internet.
 This mobile adoption is true among seniors as well, as they understand the value of devices that can deliver email, news, weather, as well as offer apps that track blood pressure, deliver medication reminders and provide GPS location services.
-An overview of senior-focused smartphones can be found here.
+An overview of senior-focused smartphones—including those that are compatible with hearing aids—can be found here.

 You probably remember the “I’ve fallen and I can’t get up” commercials from a few years back.
 That was the nascent era of Personal Emergency Response (PERS) products.
 Unfortunately, many seniors refused to wear these pendants, which were not waterproof and designed strictly for a house-centric lifestyle.
 Newer mobile PERS (mPERS) technology is improving on the old model and includes a variety of wearable products.

 The BodyGuardian Sensor is a peel-and-stick wireless monitor that performs cardiac ECG and rhythm monitoring.
 Data is delivered to the Preventice Care Platform and to physicians.

 The idea of wearing a personal airbag might sound funny, but if you’re prone to falls or have already fractured a hip, it’s no laughing matter.
 Tango is a smart belt that uses fall-in-progress technology to automatically deploy an airbag around the hips to cushion impacts.

 Wearable technologies are advancing constantly, and healthcare gadgets targeted at seniors can monitor or treat heart-related conditions, arthritis, diabetes, depression, COPD and asthma, as well as providing fitness and sleep data.